Learning Goals

 • Identity Development

-• Identifies and commits to important aspects of self.
+• Identifies how culture and lived experiences contribute to one’s understanding of self.

-• Assesses, articulates, and acknowledges personal skills, abilities, and growth areas.
+• Applies self-compassion when evaluating personal skills, abilities, and growth areas.

-• Recognizes one’s own capacity to create new understandings from learning activities and dialogue with others.
+• Recognizes one’s own capacity to create new understandings from experiences and dialogue with others.

 • Critiques and subsequently learns from past experiences.